on the sculpture terrace

 Language, in the form of search keywords, has become a commodity with a financial value.
 Online personalised search and customer tailored algorithms are designed to predict our consumer preferences but ultimately result in us existing n a state of intellectual isolation.
 This filter bubble is seen as largely responsible for the increasing sense of polarisation in our online and offline interactions.
 By uniting and dividing individuals, it is redefining the very idea of democracy.

-The Cost of Your Words is a bold digital sculpture which will display the current cost of keywords, making a statement from the unexpected associations of words and their relevance in today's society.
+The Cost of Your Words is a bold digital sculpture displaying the current cost of keywords, making a statement from the unexpected associations of words and their relevance in today's society.

 This award is generously supported by the Mirisch & Lebenheim Charitable Foundation.

-Listen to Fabio sharing his hopes for his new artwork, The Cost of Your Words on our Vimeo channel.
+Listen to Fabio discussing his new artwork, The Cost of Your Words on our Vimeo channel.